MohammedAlkawari/MOE-EnglishProTool/README.md

 - **Policy**: Create a policy using the JSON file located in the `/doc` folder of this repository.
   **Policy Name**: `GovCICDDeployPolicy`
-  > **Note**: In case the policy is not already pushed to your account, follow these steps to create it manually.
+  > **⚠️ Note**: In case the policy is not already pushed to your account, follow these steps to create it manually.

 - **Role**: Create an IAM role in your AWS account.
   **Role Name**: `GovCICDDeployRole`